intel/wult/content/pages/install-guide.rst

 user-space headers is not enough, you should install the actual kernel sources.

 On Fedora and Ubuntu, the sources are typically located in "/lib/modules/<kernel_version>/build".
 The "<kernel_version>" part must match the kernel running on the SUT.
-In other words, it has to me the same as what the "uname -r" command prints when you run it on the SUT.
+In other words, it has to be the same as what the "uname -r" command prints when you run it on the SUT.

 Unless you are an advanced user, you probably run a stock OS kernel on the SUT.
 In this case, it is